 The Padilla years

-The Cafe Del Mar albums listed above date mostly from Jose Padilla's time as curator of the series and they remain essential snapshots of warm, tech-savvy, post-dance chillout music.
+The albums listed above date mostly from Jose Padilla's time as curator of the series - Volumes 1 to 6 - and they remain essential snapshots of warm, tech-savvy, post-dance chillout music.

 Cafe Del Mar Volume 1 (1994) is as good as place to start as any and provides the template for the albums that follow: tracks from mainly obscure artists, one of Padilla's own compositions, and an eclecticism that is always surprising.
 Who else could nerdy folk minimalists The Penguin Cafe Orchestra and techno superstars Underworld on the same album and make it sound convincing?